pingcap/community/commit-message-pr-style.md

     - Use no more than 70 characters.
     - If the changes affect two subsystems, use a comma (and a whitespace) to separate them like `util/codec, util/types:`.
     - If the changes affect three or more subsystems, you can use `*` instead, like `*:`.
     - Use a lowercase letter on the text that immediately follows the colon.
-For example: "media: **update** the DM architecture image".
+For example: "media: **update** the DM architecture image"
+    - Do not add a period at the end of a commit message.
 - For the second line, always leave it blank.
 - For the why part, if there is no specific reason for the change, you can use one of the generic reasons like "Improve performance", "Improve test coverage."
 - For other lines, use no more than 80 characters.